How to Fix Laptop Keys Not Working: Complete Guide [2025]

 1. Restart your PC

 The first quick hack to fix laptop keys not working is to restart your laptop.
 A quick restart could help you fix various performance issues effortlessly.
 It could kill the processes that hamper laptop keys from functioning.
 To do this, simply click Start menu > Power > Restart.
-If mouse or touchpad isn’t working, then you need to press & hold power button for few seconds to turn the device off.
-Once done, press power button again to restart it.
+If the mouse or touchpad isn’t working, then you need to press & hold the power button for a few seconds to turn the device off.
+Once done, press the power button again to restart it.

 2. Update or Rollback laptop keyboard drivers

 You may encounter various performance issues if you are running on outdated, corrupt, missing, or incompatible drivers.
-Updating drivers is next best solution you can try if laptop keyboard isn’t working.
+Updating drivers is the next best solution you can try if the laptop keyboard isn’t working.
 To update keyboard drivers, follow these steps:

 Device Manager